Interpretive Programs & Classes

 Are you interested in learning more about the area's natural and cultural resources?
-Sundays and occasional Friday evenings are the times for the general public to enjoy interpretive programs at Quail Hollow Ranch.
-Topics range from stargazing, sandhills hikes, snake handling, and bat programs, to art classes, house tours, fiber arts demonstrations and history hikes.
+Weekends and occasional Friday evenings are the times for the general public to enjoy interpretive programs at Quail Hollow Ranch.
+Topics range from stargazing, sandhills hikes, journaling, snake handling, and birding, to art classes, house tours, fiber arts demonstrations and history tours.
 Many programs are free or low-cost, and are offered to a variety of ages.
-Clink below for a brochure which lists upcoming activities, times, dates and fees:
+Click here for the QHR June - Aug brochure, or click here for the Parks brochure (see pages 38 - 41) listing upcoming activities, times, dates and fees, or ...

 Educational Birthday Parties

-If you know a group of people who like to go on field trips, then this is the place for you.
-Special programs are offered to school and community groups Saturday and Sunday on any subject that has to do with the natural and/or cultural resources of the park.
+If you know a group of people who like to go on field trips, then this is the place for you!
+Special programs are offered to school and community groups Saturday and Sunday on any subject that has to do with the natural and/or cultural resources of the park, as well as Thursdays for school groups.
 Examples of topics include bug hunts, orienteering programs, bird walks, habitat hikes, and house tours.
-A minimum of two weeks notice is required for these free programs.
+A minimum of two weeks notice is required to book a field trip.
 Call the park at 831-335-9348 to book a tour for your class, home school, scout troop, hiking organization or other group of 5 to 35 people.
+Fees vary by program, hours, and group size.
 All ages are welcome.
-For more information, please click here to read more in the brochure!